kinode-dao/kinode-book/src/cookbook/file_transfer.md

 Now, the actual worker.
 Add this bit by bit:

-First, because when you spawn your worker you give it `our_capabilities()` (i.e. it has the same capabilities as the parent process), the worker will have the ability to message both `"net:sys:nectar"` and `"vfs:sys:nectar".
+First, because when you spawn your worker you give it `our_capabilities()` (i.e. it has the same capabilities as the parent process), the worker will have the ability to message both `"net:sys:nectar"` and `"vfs:sys:nectar"`.
 As it's also within the same package, you can simply open the `files_dir` without issue.

 ```rust